servicesoftuk/cordova-plugin-app-store-check/README.md

 ````

 ### Output
-isInstalledFromAppStore() returns a string "true" if the app was installed from the google play store, otherwise "false".
+isInstalledFromAppStore() returns 1 if the app was installed from the google play store, otherwise 0.